 The game itself got to a working demo stage, with lots of graphics produced and has been sitting on the developer’s Amiga.
 The programmer is currently in the UK, and their Amiga is in Italy, so it could be some time until the work is dug up once more to potentially showcase.
 Paolo also has all the artwork, but that is also in Italy, whilst he is in Poland – and could be a while until he gets back to his Amiga due to the pandemic.

-Paolo concluded with some positive news that Darkage Software is active again on the Amiga market, and it is hoped that work on Alive could even be resurrected in the future.
-Paolo is already looking into the possibility of finding a new programmer to start things off from scratch.
-We hope so, and that the Amiga can be greeted by another excellent shooter.
+Paolo concluded with some positive news that Darkage Software is active again on the Amiga market, and hoped that work on Alive could be resurrected in the future.

-With thanks to Paolo D’Urso for his time and contribution.
+With thanks to Paolo D’Urso for his time and contributions.